Lamma Island: Traditional festivals

-Transportation
+Transport

 There are regular ferry services to Yung Shue Wan and Sok Kwu Wan from Central on Hong Kong Island, as well as to Yung Shue Wan via Pak Kok, and to Sok Kwu Wan via Mo Tat Wan, from Aberdeen.
 It takes about 25 minutes by ferry between Yung Shue Wan and Central.
 There are no cars on Lamma Island.

 Two ferries collided off Yung Shue Wan on 1 October 2012 at 8:20 pm local time.
 With 39 killed and 92 injured, the incident was the deadliest maritime disaster in Hong Kong since 1971.

 As the island is not connected by road to the rest of Hong Kong, the only vehicles on the island are those used by the emergency services, and village vehicles, which are used to transport goods.
 The main method of getting around the island is on foot or by bicycle.

 Education

-Lamma Island in Primary One Admission (POA) School Net 96, which contains a single aided school, Northern Lamma School; no government primary schools are in this net.
+Lamma Island is in Primary One Admission (POA) School Net 96, which contains a single aided school, Northern Lamma School; no government primary schools are in this net.

+Hong Kong Public Libraries has two libraries on Lamma Island: North Lamma Public Library at Yung Shue Wan, and South Lamma Public Library at Sok Kwu Wan.

+Law enforcement

+The Hong Kong Police Force operates two police posts on Lamma Island: Lamma Island Police Post at Yung Shue Wan, and Sok Kwu Wan Police Post at Sok Kwu Wan.